WHY DIVORCE MEDIATION WORKS FOR OUR CLIENTS IN THE SALT LAKE CITY AREA

-Divorce Mediation: Why it WorksDivorce mediation works because it provides Perspective, Creativity, and a Level Playing Field.
+Divorce Mediation: Why it WorksDivorce mediation works for our clients with divorce and/or custody issues because it provides Perspective, Creativity, and a Level Playing Field.

 Perspective:Divorce Mediation involves each person sharing their issues, concerns, and perspectives with one another and an experienced mediator, in a safe environment.
 The mediator helps the parties work together to create a solution that respects both of their perspectives, to the greatest degree possible